 WHAT DOES "COMMUNITY STYLE ACUPUNCTURE" MEAN?

 In a community style acupuncture clinic, you will be treated in a room with others.
 This is how it's done in China, by the way.
 Except in China you'd be squashed five or more into a room just a tad bigger than our massage room!
 The AFE clinic area is large with four treatment tables and a reclining chair.
-There is a wall of windows that brings in the day, whether rainy, sunny, snowing or other, but nearly always lots of light in the daytime.
+There is a wall of windows that brings in the day, whether it's rainy, sunny, snowy or anything else, but even on a cloudy day there is nearly always lots of light in the daytime.

-Group treatment serves many purposes including allowing me to charge less so that you can afford to come more often.
+Group treatment serves many purposes including allowing us to charge less so that you can afford to come more often.
 Acupuncture works best when done a lot - especially at first and for acute conditions - and then with some regularity on an ongoing basis.
 But it also creates a kind of group energy that has healing power.
 And it let's you know that you're not alone in your healing.
-Sometimes you hear me speaking to another person and get valuable information you might now have gotten otherwise.
+Sometimes you could hear us speaking to another person and you might get valuable information that applies to you, too.
+Often you will just kind of zone out once your own needles are in.
 Because of this group setting, a commitment to privacy on your part goes with the territory.
 What you hear here, stays here.
 And that means your privacy is respected, too.
 If you do have something you don't want to share in the group setting, you are always welcome to call or email me to discuss it.

 HOW MUCH DOES IT COST?